 Read our monthly European brief to get an overview of the key EU legislative and policy developments which impact the medical profession, as well as the work being carried out by the BMA to ensure that those developments align with our members' interests.

-Read the April 2017 European brief
+Read the May 2017 European brief

 - Brexit Update

 - Digital Single Market Strategy Focuses on Health

 - EU Health Programme Funding Opportunities

 - Protecting Minors from the Marketing of Alcohol and Unhealthy Food & Drinks

 As we near the beginning of the negotiations – expected to start on June 19 after the UK general election, the BMA continues to work to secure an outcome which threatens neither the medical profession nor the patients it serves.

 To this end, BMA lobbying of the EU has resulted in the EC’s (European Commission) working paper "Essential Principles on Citizens' Rights" further emphasising the prioritisation of key BMA objectives:

 - EU 27 citizens or UK nationals who resided legally respectively in the UK or EU27 at the date of